• Skip to primary navigation

 The chocolate topping is made of dark chocolate and sunflower seed butter.
 Again, any nut/seed butter may be used for the topping.
 I used 70% dark chocolate.
 However, any chocolate variety will work.
 (My favorite Paleo baking chocolate are these chocolate gems.)

-How to Make No-Bake Paleo Millionaire Bars
+How to Make Paleo Millionaire Bars

 Shortbread Crust